Visiting Madrid? Don’t miss these things!

 Calle de Ferraz, 1, 28008, map

-You may be surprised to learn that there is an authentic Egyptian temple dating from the 2nd Century BC in Madrid.
-Dedicated to the gods of Amon and Isis, this temple was donated to the Spanish people in 1968 as a thank you for helping to save sacred buildings.
+You may be surprised to learn that an authentic Egyptian temple dating from the 2nd Century BC is in Madrid.
+Dedicated to the gods Amon and Isis, it was donated to the Spanish people in 1968 as a thank-you for helping to save sacred buildings.

 It was dismantled stone by stone, shipped, reconstructed, and opened to the public in 1972.